scalacenter/scala-advent-of-code/docs/puzzles/day17.md

 We can use our two conditions to now simulate the trajectory of a probe:
 - We begin with an initial `probe`, and an initial maximum height `maxY` of `0`,
-- We will then iterate these values - on each iteration, we will apply `step` to the probe, and replace `maxY` by the maximum of `maxY` and the `y` position of the current probe,
+- We then iterate these values - on each iteration, we apply `step` to the probe, and replace `maxY` by the maximum of `maxY` and the `y` position of the current probe,
-- we will ignore any iteration steps where the `probe` does not collide with, or go beyond the target, i.e. the probe is still on a valid trajectory,
+- we will ignore any iteration step where the `probe` does not collide with, or go beyond the target, i.e., the probe is still on a valid trajectory,
 - we then find the first iteration that is not ignored, meaning that at that step the probe must have either collided with the target, or gone